 The Office of Access Services, located in the Bryant Student Union, Room 204F, coordinates these services for students at all CF campuses and centers.
 Access Services also makes referrals to community agencies and/or private services for testing and evaluation.
-For more information, visit the Office of Access Services website at http://www.cf.edu/departments/sa/ss/access or call 352-854-2322, ext.
-1580, or email access@cf.edu.
+For more information, visit the Office of Access Services website at CF.edu/go/assistance or call 854-2322, ext.
+1209, or email access@cf.edu.